We have all heard the adage that information is power - this could not ring more true than it does with financial planning, investments, and M&A.

 Another two industries that often get confused is equity research and private equity.
 The difference is that equity research consists of finding the valuation of the listed companies on stock exchanges, while private equity is researching and analysing the private companies and interpreting the results.

 An equity research analyst would speak with firm’s traders and brokers for discussing and sharing investment recommendations for clients.
-Where as a private equity analyst uses financial modelling techniques and a private equity software and CRM to research and analyse private companies.
+Where as a private equity analyst uses financial modeling techniques and a private equity software and CRM to research and analyse private companies.
 Just like with banking, private equity analysts also use a private equity due diligence checklist template to work with their clients and collect information during diligence.

 While equity research produces valuable information, we would be remiss not to acknowledge that the industry has faced some criticism in recent years, which has led to reports of a decline in industry practitioners; however there are some sources that predict the number of jobs in this career will actually increase faster than other careers in the next few years.